-Pterochlorus saligna Gmelin, is a large, dark brown aphid, sometimes reported as damaging willow.
-The insect clusters in colonies on the stem and These colonies sometimes measure over 1 foot in length and branches. several inches in breadth.
-They are composed of winged and wingless forms, and a feature of the attack is the large amount of honey-dew produced by This, falling upon the foliage, attracts numbers of wasps, which feed them.
-The insect attacks many species of willow but in varying greedily upon it. degrees.
+Cinara saligna Gmelin, is a large, dark brown aphid, sometimes reported as damaging willow.
+The insect clusters in colonies on the stem and branches.
+These colonies sometimes measure over 1 foot in length and several inches in breadth.
+They are composed of winged and wingless forms, and a feature of the attack is the large amount of honey-dew produced by them.
+This, falling upon the foliage, attracts numbers of wasps, which feed greedily upon it.
+The insect attacks many species of willow but in varying degrees.
 Sometimes the damage is confined to discoloration and premature leaf-fall; at other times, however, willows may be killed and there are records of trees 30 to 40 feet in height succumbing to attack.
 The wood is often stained a dark brown colour at the places where the insects have been feeding and this damage in osiers ruins the rods for the purpose of basket-making.
 The insect is usually spasmodic in its appearances, being very abundant in some seasons and practically absent in others.
+Colonies have been found on trees infected with watermark disease.

 Chionaspis salicis L., the willow scale, often forms a thick covering on the bark of the stem and branches.
-The scales which are white are of two kinds; those of the female insects are broad and pear-shaped, those of the males elongate and parallel-sided with a central, raised keel.
+The scales, which are white, are of two kinds; those of the female insects are broad and pear-shaped, those of the males elongate and parallel-sided with a central, raised keel.
 The presence of this species in quantity is indicative of ill health, probably ascribable to other more fundamental causes than the attack of the insect.